Entanglement-enabled symmetry-breaking orders: EESBOs with spontaneously broken continuous symmetries

-{\it Examples with spontaneously broken continuous symmetries.} The above discussion firmly establishes that EESBOs can exist even without LSM constraints associated with the remaining symmetry $G$.
-Below we present examples of entanglement-enabled spontaneously broken \textit{continuous} symmetries, which result in richer structures and illustrate some important features of EESBOs.
+The above section firmly establishes that EESBOs can exist even without LSM constraints associated with the remaining symmetry $G$.
+In this section, we present examples of entanglement-enabled spontaneously broken \textit{continuous} symmetries, which result in richer structures and illustrate some important features of EESBOs.

+Consider a $d$-dimensional spin-$S$ system with $G_0=SO(3)\times\z^d$, where the $\z^d$ translation symmetric lattice has one site per unit cell, and a spin-$S$ moment lives on each site.
+We consider the case where $d>1$ and $G=\z_2\times\z^d$, \ie $SO(3)$ is broken to $\z_2$ while the translation is intact{\footnote{The Mermin-Wagner theorem forbids such a symmetry-breaking order for $d=1$.}}.
+Note that there is no LSM constraint associated with the symmetry $G$, so we will apply our short-ranged EESBO diagnostic below.